 Located around 43km from Kolkata, Chandraketugarh served as the kingdom of King Chandraketu.
 The place dates back to the 3rd century which was before the Mauryan era.
 A popular theory is that the area was part of the ancient kingdom of Gangaridai.

-Located around 35km from Kolkata, Chandraketugarh served as the kingdom of King Chandraketu.
-The place dates back to the 3rd century, i.e. the pre-Mauryan era.
-However, another popular theory is that the area was a part of the ancient kingdom Gangaridai.
-Archaeological studies claim that the place was once an important port city with massive walls and people here were involved in several handicraft activities.
-Findings here include Northern Black Polished Ware (NBPW) relics, silver punch-marked coins and a few gold coins.
+Archaeological studies claim that the place was once an important port city with massive walls and that people here were involved in several handicraft activities.
+Some of the artefacts recovered from this site include Northern Black Polished Ware (NBPW) relics, silver punch-marked coins and a few gold coins.

-It was in 2014 that an archaeological excavation found evidence of a 3000-year-old early Iron Age habitation at this village located about 2km north of Kuhi taluka in Nagpur district.
-The site is spread over a 10-15 hectare area along the banks of the river Nag.
+In 2014, an archaeological excavation found evidence of a 3000-year-old early Iron Age habitation at this village.
+The site is spread over 10-15 hectares along the banks of the river Nag.
 Pottery, slipwares, and stone and iron artefacts were discovered.
-Other prime findings include many bones and bone beads.
+Other prime findings included many bones and bone beads.

 Surrounded by rainforests, this medieval town in Assam served as the capital of the mighty Ahom kingdom for almost a century.
 In 2019, a centuries-old tunnel was discovered in Sivasagar, which reportedly housed monuments dating back to the Ahom era.

 In April 2022, a well was found at the sanctum sanctorum of the Shiva Dol, a group of structures comprising three Hindu temples.
 The excavation team also found evidence of water in the ancient underground royal well, which is believed to have been used by the priest in the Ahom period to collect water for worship.